PCB Trace Width vs. Current Table for High Power Designs

 The video below outlines the relevant IPC standards, and it explains how they differ in terms of predictive power and applicability.
 The video also presents some resources for calculating current limits, or the expected trace temperature increase for a given input current.

-The IPC 2152 standards are the place to start when sizing traces and vias.
-The formulas specified in these standards are straightforward for calculating current limits for a given temperature rise, although they do not consider controlled impedance routing.
-That being said, working with a PCB trace width vs. the current table is a great way to start when determining your PCB trace width/cross-sectional area.
-This allows you to effectively determine an upper limit on the allowed current in your traces, which you can then use to size your traces for controlled impedance routing.
+The IPC 2152 standards are widely accepted as the best place to start when sizing traces for a given current level and temperature rise.
+The formulas specified in these standards are straightforward for calculating current limits for a given temperature rise, and they allow a designer to write out a PCB trace width vs. the current table.
+This gives a simple tool that can be used to determine an upper limit on the allowed current in your traces.

 The PCB power trace width vs. current table below shows a number of trace widths and corresponding current values that will limit your temperature rise to 10 °C with 1 oz./sq. ft. copper weight.
 This should give you an idea of how to size traces in your PCB.